-A patient’s medical record is not only a living, breathing document of a patient’s health & care.
-It’s also a legal document that is usually the best defence against malpractice claims.
+A patient’s medical record is not only a living, breathing document of a patient’s health & care but it’s also a legal document that is usually the best defence against malpractice claims.
 Proper documentation is what will be used to prove whether the correct care was provided.

 Malpractice claims have risen dramatically over the last decade.
 Doctors & providers simply have to be covered, both in terms of insurance & documentation, to protect themselves from such claims.
-It’s much easier to prove negligence on the part of the doctor if attorneys present poor documentation.
-Or worse yet, don’t have the documents to submit due to loss or theft.
+It’s much easier to prove negligence on the part of the doctor if the attorneys present poor documentation, or worse yet, don’t have the documents to submit due to loss or theft.

 Best Practices to minimise your risk

 Your trail of patient care – be it paper-based or electronic – is how you potentially prevent medical errors, adverse patient outcomes & medical liability.
 Whether paper or electronic, common-sense best practices are still applicable & should include:

 - Ensure that the documentation is accurate, complete, relevant, & up-to-date.

 - Avoid cut-&-paste practices that can lead to mixed or contradictory messaging.

 - Use standardised formates

 - Read the information once it has been entered into the system to ensure its correct before finalising a chart entry

 - Any alteration to the record needs to be documented, timestamped & signed